This page contains affiliate links. Please read our disclosure for more info.

 Documents and Money

 - Travel insurance – We used True Traveller for many years and they are the best value we’ve found for Brits.
-We recently started using SafetyWing instead, which is a monthly subscription designed for digital nomads and is available worldwide.
-See our SafetyWing insurance review for more details.
+We now use SafetyWing instead, which is a monthly subscription designed for digital nomads and is available worldwide.
+See our SafetyWing insurance review for more details and our travel insurance after departure post for all the options if you are already travelling (or travelling long term).

-- Passport – We protect them with a clear plastic cover.
+- Passports – We protect them with a clear plastic cover.

 - Card reader for online banking – This is issued by our bank for secure access.